 Join us.
 Our collective exploration will have a deep focus on how Just and Equitable policies and frameworks drive Diversity and Inclusive opportunities and practices (J.E.D.I.).
 At the core, we will prioritize Justice, creating a common thread to expand our intersectional mindset.

 (use registration at this session to access the “Full Series+” and “Bundle of First 3” Sessions tickets)

 Friday, October 23, 2020, 2:00-3:30pm PST

 use registration at this session to access the “Bundle of Final 3 Sessions” tickets

 #EQxD2020 - Architect Registration Examination (ARE) Challenge Scholarship Program

-The ARE Challenge Scholarship Program recognizes that the effort and expense of the architectural licensing process as a barrier to achieving this professional milestone and disproportionately affects candidates of historically underrepresented identities in the profession.
-In light of the extremely challenging and economically unstable conditions that we are collectively facing, AIASF Equity by Design has established financial assistance scholarships for licensure candidates who are eligible to take the ARE exams.
+The ARE Challenge Scholarship Program recognizes that the effort and expense of the architectural licensing process as a barrier to achieving this professional milestone and that it disproportionately affects candidates of historically underrepresented identities in the profession.
+In light of the extremely challenging and economically unstable conditions that we are collectively facing, AIASF Equity by Design has established financial assistance scholarships for licensure candidates with a focus on individuals from historically underrepresented backgrounds in architecture who are eligible to take the ARE exams.

-Selected Recipients of the #EQxD2020 ARE Challenge Scholarship will be reimbursed for three (3) ARE Exams (Value $705 per recipient), regardless of pass or fail status.
-Recipients will also receive six (6) complimentary registrations to AIASF ARE prep classes.
+Recipients of the #EQxD2020 ARE Challenge Scholarship will be reimbursed for three (3) ARE Exams (Value $705 per recipient), regardless of pass or fail status.

 For more information and questions please enter information here and a committee member will respond to you.